Natural Hazards Center Publication Style Guide

 You may need to obtain permission for items that are outside public domain or otherwise fall outside of APA fair use guidelines.
 Please contact the Natural Hazards Center at haz.research.awards@colorado.edu for more information.

-In-Text Citations and References
+References and In-Text Citations

 In text citations in APA style include the author’s last name and year.
 For two authors, use an ampersand rather than the word "and" (Harris & Torres, 2018).
 For three or more authors, use et al. (Harris et al., 2018).
 Organizations as authors may be abbreviated after the first reference like so: (Federal Emergency Management Agency [FEMA], 2002).
 On second reference, (FEMA, 2002) is acceptable.